The Heiser Program for Research in Leprosy 2015-2016

 - The Research Grant Face Sheet and the Grant Payment form.

-- A detailed description of the proposed project, not to exceed five single-spaced, typewritten pages (15 pages in the case of larger, multi-component applications), exclusive of bibliography, tables, and figures.
+- A detailed description of the proposed project, not to exceed six single-spaced, typewritten pages exclusive of bibliography, tables, and figures.
 Follow the NIH guidelines for margins, font and size of type (11 point type or larger; ½” margins, etc.).

 - A proposed budget must accompany the application.

-- Curriculum vitae and relevant bibliographies of scientists participating in the project(s).
+- Curriculum vitae and relevant bibliographies of scientists participating in the project.

-- Statement of current grant support available to the laboratory/laboratories.
+- Statement of current grant support available to the laboratory/investigators.

-We will acknowledge all applications, and announce the awards by June 7, 2013.
-Successful applicants must activate the grant between July 1 and December 31, 2013.
+We will acknowledge all applications and announce the awards by June 5, 2015.
+Successful applicants must activate the grant between July 1 and December 31, 2015.
 No more than 10 percent of the award can be used for the salaries of senior personnel.
 The Program does not pay institutional overhead costs.
 Grants will be paid through the institution’s fiscal office.
 A final report is required at the end of the grant year.